Wildcat

 kitten

 Wildcats are polygynous.
-At the time a female is ready to mate, males in the area gather near her and compete for access.
-The wildcat has an estrus period in December to February and another one in May to July.
+When a female is ready to mate, males in the area gather near her and compete for access.
+The wildcat has an estrus period from December to February and another from May to July.
 The gestation period lasts for 60 to 68 days.
 Litters range in size from 1 to 7 kittens.
 The young start hunting alongside their mothers when they are 60 days old, and after 140 to 150 days will begin to move independently.
-Kittens are more or less fully grown at 10 months, though growth of the skeleton continues past 18 to 19 months.
-The family disbands after about five months, the kittens going off to establish territories for themselves.
-Females are sexually mature from about 6 months.
+Kittens are more or less fully grown at 10 months, though the growth of the skeleton continues past 18 to 19 months.
+The family disbands after about 5 months, the kittens going off to establish territories for themselves.
+Females become reproductively mature from about 6 months.

 Population